Test Configuration & Overclocking

 - Rise of the Tomb Raider

 - Civilization VI

 - Strange Brigade

-We used MSI’s Afterburner to set our GeForces’ highest Power and Temperature targets.
-By setting the Power Limits and Temperature limits to maximum for each of our two test cards card, they do not throttle, but they can each reach and maintain their individual maximum clocks while overclocked.
+We used the latest beta of MSI’s Afterburner to set our cards’ highest Power and Temperature targets.
+By setting the Power Limits and Temperature limits to maximum for each card, they do not throttle, but they can each reach and maintain their individual maximum clocks stock or overclocked.